 The teenage years is the doorstep to adulthood.
 This is the stage when your child develop independence and maturity that will prepare them in facing future responsibilities.

-Parental guidance is of utmost importance as your teens face new challenges and situations and issues that might be confusing.
+Parental guidance is of utmost importance as your teens face new challenges and confusing situations and issues.
 Guide them to make smart choices about their health like avoiding alcohol and smoking, and getting enough sleep and dealing with peer pressure.

 Whenever Tyge goes out with his friends, I always try to remind him to make smart choices, choices that will keep him safe and choices that will not jeopardize his future.
 Hoping that he will hear my voice in the back of his mind when the is presented with challenging situations.

 Your teens need guidance about choices of profession and going to college or decisions about doing part time or full time work or travelling or even moving out after high school.

 In our home, we stressed the importance of education and instilled into our children’s minds as early as 6th grade to start considering what they want to do after high school and what profession they want to study for, if they choose to go to college.
 We made them consider the kind of adult life they want to live and start working towards that goal.